nfrechette/rtm/docs/getting_started.md

 Note that Android builds have never been tested on an emulator and that if you cannot code sign the APK, you will need to change the project ANT settings to use the debug configuration.

 *We currently only support NVIDIA CodeWorks.
 Contributions welcome to also support the NDK natively with CMake*

+Note that running the benchmark on Android can be done but it currently involves a number of manual steps.

 ### iOS